-Common causes: Basically the same as jock itch, just moved next door from your groin area to a new home (your ass).
+Common Causes: Basically the same as jock itch, just moved next door from your groin area to a new home (your butt).

-Cures: Switch to a body wash containing lactic, glycolic, or salicylic acid.
+Treatment Options: Switch to a body wash containing lactic, glycolic, or salicylic acid.
 Moisturize—yes, you, a dude, are going to start moisturizing your butt—with a cream or lotion containing either salicylic acid or a high percentage of urea.

-Common causes: Technically, sweat clogging up your pores and sweat ducts, plus friction, results in heat rash.
+Common causes: Sweat clogging up your pores and sweat ducts, plus friction, results in heat rash.

 Here are reasons to seek out professional medical advice for your butt rash: